kora-projects/kora-docs/mkdocs/docs/v2/en/guides/messaging-kafka.md

     }
     ```

+`KafkaModule` extends `KafkaDeserializersModule` and `KafkaSerializersModule` and contributes the producer and consumer telemetry factories.
 At this point nothing publishes or consumes yet.
-We are only enabling the framework modules that will generate producer and consumer components for us.
+We are only
+enabling the framework module that will generate producer and consumer components for us.

 ## Events { #events }